 The HESI Exit Exam measures student readiness for licensure with an exam blueprint that matches the latest NCLEX test plan.
-In preparation for the Exit Exam, students should focus their quizzing on the Client Needs Categories.
+In preparation for the Exit Exam, we recommend that faculty create a 100 item custom quiz that includes all the Client Needs categories for a HESI practice test.
+Consider creating a second practice test for students who do not achieve a passing score on the first attempt.

 Remember that every question the student has answered thus far in the program was tagged to the appropriate Client Needs Categories and students should already show some mastery in these areas.
-At minimum, students should achieve novice mastery in all Client Needs Categories prior to taking the HESI Exit Exam.
-Optimally, students should achieve intermediate level mastery in these categories prior to the Exit Exam.
+We recommend students continue to self-quiz prior to their HESI exit, with a goal to achieve intermediate mastery in all Client Needs Categories.